LAMMPS website

 Scienomics

 The company Scienomics has developed an interface to LAMMPS as part of their Materials and Processes Simulations (MAPS) platform, which allows both novice LAMMPS users and experts to quickly and efficiently create LAMMPS input files - for both atomistic and DPD simulations.
 Scienomics provides full phone and email support for LAMMPS users.
 The LAMMPS Plugin within MAPS also allow users to create input files for LAMMPS, visualize and perform analysis on the output from LAMMPS simulations.
-MAPS also has a number of forcefields to choose from (for atomistic modeling and coarse grain modeling) with LAMMPS.
+MAPS also has a number of force fields to choose from (for atomistic modeling and coarse grain modeling) with LAMMPS.
 They also have a collection of Builder tools which can be used to create input geometries for LAMMPS plus tools to analyze the results of simulations.

 MAPS is a comprehensive software platform incorporating the workflow of Build-Simulate-Analyze.
 This empowers users with an efficient and seamless way to model complex materials systems, to choose from an array of simulation engines including LAMMPS to model processes, and to analyze output to extract a number of properties such as mechanical, thermal, transport, rheological, etc. See the Scienomics web page for more details on all these tools and services.